-You can also add indent to text in PowerPoint – meaning you can add some space before the text starts in a new paragraph or a new line.
-(And no, you don’t need to keep pressing space bar for that!)
+You can also indent text in PowerPoint – meaning you can add some space before the text starts in a new paragraph or a new line.
+(And no, you don’t need to keep pressing the space bar for that!)

 Add or Increase Indent in PowerPoint